Christ Church Internships

 - On Fridays, participate with other interns and staff in a formation and development group.
-This group would discuss relevant issues in pastoral ministry, analyze sermons, etc. (2 hours)
+This group discusses relevant issues in pastoral ministry, analyze sermons, etc. (2 hours)

-- The remaining two hours would vary depending on need and schedule, including a bi-weekly mentoring meeting with their assigned supervisor.
-We would also develop a “rotation” for them to get exposed to each of the ministries of the church.
+- The remaining two hours vary depending on need and schedule, including a bi-weekly mentoring meeting with a supervisor.
 (2 hours)

 Interns will report to the campus pastor of each campus, but will share a common director of the internship program for the purposes of training and coordination.
 Interns will be assigned a primary supervisor according to their area of interest who will serve as their mentor and coach throughout the year.
 In conjunction with the campus pastor, evaluations will be completed by the supervisor (some cases this will be the same person).

 The most constant evaluation will come from the interns supervisor as they go about the work of ministry.
 Ultimately, one of the goals is that we have invested in our interns in such a way that they have a greater potential to become the type of candidate who could join the Christ Church staff.
 Interns will go through regular informal assessment in the following 4 areas: